-Connecticut Technical High School System's Electronics Technology course breakdown by grade.
+Connecticut Technical Education and Career System's Electronics Technology course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Electronics Technology

 Direct Current/Alternating Current (DC/AC) Circuits

 Students deciding to enter the field of Electronics are instructed in trade-specific safety.
 Students begin their training covering the following topics: proper use of hand tools and common electronic equipment, soldering, parts identification and schematic symbols, Ohm’s law and basic direct current circuits, project assembly and introduction to computers and software.

 In Grade 10, students delve into a wide range of topics in the realm of basic electronics theory.
 Specific topics include series and parallel circuits, direct current circuits, alternating current circuits, magnetism and electromagnetism, capacitors, inductors and transformers, instruments and measurements and computer applications.

 In Grade 11, students advance from learning individual components and test circuits to combining each of these into larger circuits.
 Specific topics include semiconductors, operational amplifiers, oscillators and power supplies, advanced audio circuits and introduction to video electronics, troubleshooting techniques and computer applications and introduction to integrated circuits.
 Students will perform in-school electronics projects for customers.
 Students continue to receive instruction in safety requirements and demonstrate sound safety practices.
 Students reaching an acceptable level of proficiency may be eligible for Work-based Learning (WBL).

 Digital Electronics (ET410)